Charles Whitman: University of Texas Tower shooting

 At approximately 11:35 a.m., Whitman arrived on the UT Austin campus.
 He falsely identified himself as a research assistant and told a security guard he was there to deliver equipment.
 He then climbed to the 28th floor of the Main Building's clock tower, killing three people within the tower, and opened fire from the observation deck with a hunting rifle and other weapons.

-Whitman killed fourteen people and wounded 31 in the 96 minutes before he was shot and killed by Patrolman Houston McCoy of the Austin Police Department.
-He and Sergeant Ramiro Martinez had raced to the top of the tower to stop Whitman.
+Whitman killed 15 people and wounded 31 in the 96 minutes before he was shot and killed.
+Patrolman Houston McCoy (armed with a shotgun) and Ramiro Martinez of the Austin Police Department had raced to the top of the tower and a combination of shots from both men killed Whitman.

 Death and inquest

-Medical history
+Mental health issues

 Investigating officers found that Whitman had visited several UT Austin physicians in the year before the shootings; they prescribed various medications for him.
-Whitman had seen a minimum of five doctors between the fall and winter of 1965 before he visited a psychiatrist from whom he received no prescription.
+Whitman had seen at least five doctors between the fall and winter of 1965 before he visited a psychiatrist from whom he received no prescription.
 At some other time he was prescribed Valium by Jan Cochrum, who recommended he visit the campus psychiatrist.
+He did not have a pre-existing diagnosis of mental illness.

 Whitman met with Maurice Dean Heatly, the staff psychiatrist at the University of Texas Health Center, on March 29, 1966.
 He referred to his visit with Heatly in his final suicide note, writing: "I talked with a Doctor once for about two hours and tried to convey to him my fears that I felt come [sic] overwhelming violent impulses.
 After one visit, I never saw the Doctor again, and since then have been fighting my mental turmoil alone, and seemingly to no avail."